Deploy Docker Containers on Amazon ECS

 A task definition is like a blueprint for your application.
 In this step, you will specify a task definition so Amazon ECS knows which Docker image to use for containers, how many containers to use in the task, and the resource allocation for each container.

-- Review the default values and select Next Step.
+Review the default values and choose Next.

-If you prefer to modify the configurations or would like to learn more, see Task Definition Parameters.
+If you prefer to modify the configurations or would like to learn more, see Task definition parameters.

 Now that you have created a task definition, you will configure the Amazon ECS service.
 A service launches and maintains copies of the task definition in your cluster.
 For example, by running an application as a service, Amazon ECS will auto-recover any stopped tasks and maintain the number of copies you specify.